basicbind/ansible-collection-basicbind.swap_file/roles/swap_file/README.md

 swap_file_priority: -1

 # Choose between using "fallocate" and "dd" to create the swap file.
-# On btrfs the default is to use the btrfs command.
-If you choose
-# dd or fallocate when creating a swap file on btrfs, you will
+# When creating a swap file on btrfs you will also need to
-# also need to have the chattr utility installed
+# have the "chattr" utility installed on the target system.
 swap_file_create_cmd: '{{ omit }}'
 ```